Alexander-NL/Asteroid-Paper/README.md

 - 2 power up
 - special asteroid
 - randomly generated asteroid with animation
+- Animation for BG, player and asteroid
+- Post Processing and particle system

 Image used:
 - BG image from Google stock image